-The Barwon-Darling is a renowned 'hotspot' for native fish breeding.
+The Barwon-Darling is a renowned 'hot-spot' for native fish recruitment.
 The Menindee Lakes system provides important habitat for these young fish to grow.
-The Lower Darling and Darling Anabranch transport golden perch from Menindee Lakes and Lake Cawndilla to the Murray River, where they can colonise sites hundreds to thousands of kilometres away.
+The Lower Darling and Darling Anabranch transport golden perch from Menindee Lakes and Lake Cawndilla to the Murray River where they are able to colonise sites hundreds to thousands of kilometres away.